expert-elm/log-extra/README.md

 log.info('name', 'action', 'contents')
 ```

-and log from terminal to browser:
+And log from terminal to browser:

 ```js
 import { createSocket } from '@rabbitcc/log/socket'